awsdocs/iam-user-guide/doc_source/id_credentials_mfa_enable_physical.md

    The next time you use your root user credentials to sign in, you must type a code from the MFA device\.

-## Replace or "Rotate" a Physical MFA Device<a name="replace-phys-mfa"></a>
+## Replace or "rotate" a physical MFA device<a name="replace-phys-mfa"></a>

 You can have only one MFA device assigned to a user at a time\.
 If the user loses a device or needs to replace it for any reason, you must first deactivate the old device\.
 Then you can add the new device for the user\.
-+ To deactivate the device currently associated with a user, see [Deactivating MFA Devices](id_credentials_mfa_disable.md)\.
++ To deactivate the device currently associated with a user, see [Deactivating MFA devices](id_credentials_mfa_disable.md)\.
-+ To add a replacement hardware MFA device for an IAM user, follow the steps in the procedure [Enable a Hardware MFA Device for Another IAM User \(Console\)](#enable-hw-mfa-for-iam-user) earlier in this topic\.
++ To add a replacement hardware MFA device for an IAM user, follow the steps in the procedure [Enable a hardware MFA device for another IAM user \(console\)](#enable-hw-mfa-for-iam-user) earlier in this topic\.
-+ To add a replacement virtual MFA device for the AWS account root user, follow the steps in the procedure [Enable a Hardware MFA Device for the AWS Account Root User \(Console\)](#enable-hw-mfa-for-root) earlier in this topic\.
++ To add a replacement virtual MFA device for the AWS account root user, follow the steps in the procedure [Enable a hardware MFA device for the AWS account root user \(console\)](#enable-hw-mfa-for-root) earlier in this topic\.